Incomplete (Sisqó song): Background

+Commercial performance

+By its seventh week on the Billboard Hot 100, "Incomplete" surged from number 55 to number two primarily off of sales, as it debuted at number one on the top-75 sales component chart with no presence on the radio component chart.

 Music video

 "Incomplete" features Sisqó in the role of a rich and famous man who appears to have everything he wants in life, except for the love of the woman (played by LisaRaye McCoy) who left him some time ago.
 The song's music video, directed by Chris Robinson, depicts Sisqó as living a solitary life in a large mansion, and spending his free time remembering his happier times.